parsonsmatt/intero-neovim/README.md

 - **Type Information**

-  You can ask for type information of the identifier under your cursor.
+  You can ask for type information of the identifier under your cursor as well as of a selection.
 Intero makes an effort to remember type information even when the module no longer typechecks.

 - **Jump to Definition**